irchelp/irchelp.github.io/security/socialeng.md

 ## Protecting yourself

 * Understand that users on IRC and elsewhere may not have your best interests in mind.
 * Make sure you understand what any key combinations or commands will do before you execute them.
+For example, if SomeBadUser tells you to type `/op somebaduser`, don't do it!
 * Don't accept unsolicited files from strangers, they might be Trojans.
-* Be especially wary of unsolicited "help".
+* Be especially wary of unsolicited "help"; the instructions might be destructive.
+* Don't pass on messages about malware or other security issues; they might be fake and may even _spread_ malware.